AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/06.low-level-settings/docs.en.md

 `pref.vpn.android10.mitigate`

-If enabled, AdGuard applies a workaround solution that mitigates the soft reboots issue caused by Android 10 bug.
+If enabled, AdGuard applies a workaround solution that mitigates the soft reboots issue caused by an Android 10 bug.

 `pref.vpn.capture`